-Be a true romantic take a medieval approach to your love.
-On Valentine’s Day give an arrangement of an orchid, violets, and ivy in a white ceramic bowl.
-Your message to your beloved says she is beautiful (orchid), that you are faithful (violets), that you want her above all else (ivy) and that you are passionate (white ceramic bowl).
-Pretty potent stuff.
+Be truly romantic, and take a medieval approach to show your love.
+For instance, on Valentine’s Day, give an arrangement of an orchid, violets, and ivy in a white ceramic bowl.
+Your message to your beloved says she is beautiful (orchid), that you are faithful (violets), that you want her above all else (ivy), and that you are passionate (white ceramic bowl).
+It is pretty potent stuff.

-Still being romantic, you can switch the orchid with a gardenia to say your love is secret but joyful.
-If you feel self-conscious, you send flowering cyclamen instead.
-You are expressing your devotion and passion, but are too shy to express your feelings openly.
+You can switch the orchid with a gardenia to say your love is secret but joyful.
+If you feel self-conscious, you can send flowering cyclamen instead.
+You are expressing your devotion and passion but are too shy to express your feelings openly.

 In my article at Dengarden, I write about the history of orchids.
-I share the idea of rather than send your sweetheart red roses, Rather than send your sweetheart red roses, why not send red tulips with a white orchid as a living arrangement to say, “You are beautiful.
+I share the idea of rather than send your sweetheart red roses, why not send red tulips with a white orchid as a living arrangement to say, “You are beautiful.
 Trust me.
 I love you.”

 Heart Shape Plants

-“The Flower with a Heart” is called by Hawaiians while other plant owners call it the tailflower, flamingo flower, or flame plant.
-In my article, Anthurium: The With a Heart, I write about care for the plant and giving an anthurium as a gift on Valentine’s Day, means the lasting deep red heart shapes offer your all-consuming love and obsession.
+“The Flower with a Heart” is named by the Hawaiians.
+In my article, Anthurium: The With a Heart, I write about how to care for the plant and giving an anthurium as a gift on Valentine’s Day, which means the lasting deep red heart shapes offer your all-consuming love and obsession.

 If you want to offer a flaming red plant, but not as hot in meaning, you can cool it down by placing the heart shape gift in a reddish-orange plant container.
-You are telling the intended pleasure, desire and above all a yearning for action.
+You are saying to the intended, "pleasure, desire and above all, a yearning for action."